robinhellen/diva/README.md

         public BarService bar { construct; private get; }
     }
-When constructing a FooComponent, Diva will look for a component that provides BarService and set the property bar to it.
+When constructing a FooComponent, Diva will look for a component that provides BarService and set the property bar to a new instance of it.